trojancode/image_from_file_or_network/README.md

 ## Getting Started

 This project is a flutter package that providers a widget called `ImageOrNetwork`.
 This widget requires a url.
+It downloads image from the url and save it in a unique name and display.
+It automatically display the image when the same url is used any where in the app, widget reloads, or app restarted.

 `Examle`